romankuchin/ica0002-2025/06-prometheus/README.md

 Configure Prometheus job "linux" with static_configs.
 Include **all** your VMs there, even future ones, don't delete job "prometheus" which comes with default config.

-Hint: use Ansible variable "groups['all']".
+Hint: use Ansible variable "groups['all']" and for loops.

 It's not allowed to use IP addresses in Prometheus config, only names are allowed.